Battledrake/SimpleAStar/README.md

 # Pathfinding

-An A* Pathfinding tool for Unit.
+An A* Pathfinding tool for Unity.

 **_Classes Breakdown:_**<br />